roytang/blog/content/post/2008/09/grand-prix-manila-day-one-report.md

 **

 This one was traditional UW merfolk.
 I lost game one to an aggro rush, making a mistake of walking a Cryptic Command into a Cursecatcher (curses, haven't fought against those in a while!)
 In game two I managed to take control and win the game.
 In game three, I had a nice hand: 3 lands and four relevant spells (Firepout, Cryptic Command x2, Kitchen FInks).
 However, all 3 lands were filter lands!
-I figured it was okay&#8230; i had two draws to get there, and drawing any other non-filter lands would get me running.
+I figured it was okay...  i had two draws to get there, and drawing any other non-filter lands would get me running.
 Of course, it turned out to be a bad keep, and I never went beyond those 3 lands.

 Match record: 0-2-1